dolmades/dolmades-cli/README.md

 ./dolmades import Broken_Sword
 ```

 The final goal is to be able to export the dolmade on some linux system running under some hardware and import it on another linux system running another hardware.
-Currently, this feature is experimental, and will only work if the user name remains the same.
+Since the user name will likely change all users home directories are shared and being symlinked to `root`.
 Also, things can stop working if the hardware changes, e.g. sound stops working, but can be fixed easily by running `winecfg` in debug mode.

 ### Serving